-IrBEA (www.irbea.ie) was founded in 1999.
-Its role is to promote the bioenergy industry and to develop this important sector on the island of Ireland.
-The association's main objectives are to influence policy makers to promote the development of bioenergy, and to promote the interests of members.
+IrBEA is an industry association with over 200+ members representing the bioenergy industry on the island of Ireland.
+IrBEA seeks to increase understanding of issues related to biomass supply chains used to generate energy in the form of heat, electricity and transport.
+The main objectives of the association are to influence policy makers, to promote the development of bioenergy, and to promote the interests of its members.
 Improving public awareness, networking and information sharing, and liaising with similar interest groups are other key areas of work in promoting biomass as an environmentally, economically and socially sustainable energy resource.
-The organisation is a self-governing association of voluntary members (180+) and is affiliated to AEBIOM, the European Biomass Association, and EBA, the European Biogas Association.
+Overall direction is provided by the CEO together with the President and Vice President who work closely with the management committee which comprises 15 members from all parts of the bioenergy industry.
+IrBEA operates a group structure where different parts of the bioenergy industry collaborate on topics such as transport biofuels, wood energy, biogas/AD, domestic biomass fuels, energy crops and biomass power generation.
+IrBEA is also member of the European Biomass Association (AEBIOM) and the European Biogas Association (EBA).